-What Have We Done So Far?
+What Have We Done Since Opening our Doors?

 Caring Circle serves a critical role in the Bowen Island Community.
 In three short years, we have established a host of programs and services that are working to improve access to health care and resources, build health literacy, and foster community connectedness.